Tapas and sunshine might entice you to look for a job in Spain, but there’s much more to it. Dive into Spain labor laws with this guide.

 These contracts are generally for workers over 16 and under 21 who lack the qualifications necessary to draw up a work experience contract.

 This contract must run for at least six months but cannot be longer than two years.

 The following requirements apply in order to enter into this contract:

-- The worker must possess university or vocational training qualifications, or equivalent
+- The worker must possess either university or vocational training qualifications, or an equivalent.

-- The studies must have been validated in Spain within the last four years (six for workers with a disability)
+- Studies must have been validated in Spain within the last four years (six for workers with a disability).

 Work experience contracts must run for at least six months but cannot last for longer than two years.

 The duration of these contracts may be indefinite or fixed.
 In both cases, they must always be in writing, specifying the place where the services occur and the duration of the working day.